alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-07-28-burhamiyyah-tariqah.md

 locale: en
 note: true
 uid: burhamiyyah-tariqah
-excerpt: "It is impermissible to worship Allah through what is cited in this book - i.e. Awrad Al-Burhamiyyah Tariqah (Invocations of Al-Burhamiyyah Order)."
+summary: "It is impermissible to worship Allah through what is cited in this book - i.e. Awrad Al-Burhamiyyah Tariqah (Invocations of Al-Burhamiyyah Order)."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz